ChalmersPhua00/CurrencyConverter/README.md

 # CurrencyConverter
-An iOS app that retrieves live data from Open Exchange Rates API to allow users to perform currency conversion.
+A prototype iOS app that performs currency conversion.

 ___________________________________________________________________________________________________________________________________________________________